Start retirement saving now or the government may make you

-LONDON The government may soon have to force workers to start saving for retirement to cut a soaring pensions bill set to reach 120 billion pounds in 20 years.
+LONDON Britain may soon have to force workers to start saving for retirement to cut a soaring pensions bill set to reach 120 billion pounds in 20 years.

 The government wants people to pay into their own pension pots rather than rely on the state.
 But many employees, with limited disposable income, have been reluctant to do this.